Caleydo/coral/README.md

 Coral can be utilized to explore any type of cohort and sample set.
 Our focus, however, is on the analysis of genomic data from cancer patients.

+🚀 You can try Coral yourself at: https://coral.caleydoapp.org/

 ![screenshot](media/screenshot.full.png?raw=true "Screenshot")

 For a quick overview of Coral, see our preview video (TODO), or take a look into the preprint (TODO) and its supplemental material (TODO) with two cancer genomics case studies.